 Night of Theatre n°9 / La Nuit des idées

-The Night of Theatre n°9 / La nuit des idées is a night-long festival of contemporary performing arts and inventive thought, to take place on Saturday 28th January 2017 at Trimukhi Cultural Centre in the Santhal tribal village of Borotalpada, West Bengal, India.
-During the night-long event, artists and thinkers from Kolkata, Paris, Madrid and Montréal, together with Santhal actors, dancers and musicians will both showcase in situ performances and evolve in stimulative conversations about art and thought.
-The night-long program ends with a multicultural dance party.
-Booking is open only from 1st December 2016 to 12th January 2017.
+The Night of Theatre n°9 / La nuit des idées is a night-long festival of contemporary performing arts and inventive thought, that took place on Saturday 28th January 2017 at Trimukhi Cultural Centre in the Santhal tribal village of Borotalpada, West Bengal, India.
+During the night-long event, artists and thinkers from Kolkata, Paris, Madrid, Berlin and Montréal, together with Santhal actors, dancers and musicians both showcased in situ performances and evolve in stimulative conversations about art and thought.
+The night-long program ended with a joyful multicultural dance party.

 a night-long festival of contemporary performing arts and inventive thought